 You may be itching to travel after a long period of staying put.
 If so, it’s time to consider the best vacation spots for that much-needed change of scenery.
 Whether you would prefer to sightsee, discover adventure or simply take a break, there will be a destination for you in Australia.
+These destinations are popular with Over Fifty Tours as well.

 6. Karijini National Park